 Row 1 (RS): K1,P1.
 Rep from * to end.

 Row 2 (WS): P1, K1.
 Rep from * to end.

 Repeat Rows 1 and 2 until knitting reaches desired length.
 Bind off in pattern.

 Now that you know how to knit seed stitch are you ready to practice.
-Click the link below to get the free pattern.
+Get the free Seed Stitch Washcloth pattern for a quick easy project.